metagov/DAOstar-Documentation/docs/Tech Infrastructure.md

 Members:

--   ipatka@gmail.com
+-   Issac Patka

--   ylkk925@gmail.com
+-   Crazy Yuan

--   rashmiabbigeri@gmail.com
+-   Rashmi V Abbigeri

--   joshua.z.tan@gmail.com
+-   Joshua Tan

 ### Build and Deployment Instructions

 Navigate to daostar-website folder and run the below commands

-npm install
+`npm install`

-npm run build
+`npm run build`

-npm run start
+`npm run start`

 The environment variable for this has been configured with Netlify deployment